Thank you for your interest in Learning Communities!

 Do you have students who are taking math in first term of their first year at the University of Saskatchewan?
 Are you looking for ways to help support their transition and maximize their potential for success?

 First, we strongly encourage students to consider starting their university career in a Learning Community.
-The Math options in Learning Communities include:
+The Math options in Learning Communities have typically included:

 - College of Kinesiology: